Bit-Bard/SQL_Projects/README.md

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-# Retail Sales Analysis SQL Project 1
+# Coffee Sales Analysis SQL Project 2

 ## Project Overview